camligo/trivia/README.md

 ## Future Goals

 Planned future features and improvements:

 ## Changelog

 ### 18/09/2024 - Basic Project Setup

 - Created basic setup for both frontend and backend
 - Created basic design for the app using Figma
 - Set up testing suites for frontend and backend
+- Set up MySQL database config